Port Congestion

 where the congestion rate for each port \(p \in \mathcal{P}\) is computed by dividing the number of delayed ship visits by the total number of ship visits:

-(2)#\[ Congestion_{pt} \equiv \frac{Delayed_{pt}}{Delayed_{pt} + Undelayed_{pt}}, \ \forall p \in \mathcal{P}. \]
+(2)#\[ Congestion_{pt} \equiv \frac{Delayed_{pt}}{Delayed_{pt} + Undelayed_{pt}}, \quad \forall p \in \mathcal{P}. \]

 \(Delayed_{pt}\) and \(Undelayed_{pt}\) represent the number of delayed and undelayed ship visits at port \(p\) in month \(t\), respectively.
-The full list of the top 50 container ports can be found using the following link: https://www.worldshipping.org/top-50-ports.
+The full list of the top 50 container ports can be accessed using the following link: https://www.worldshipping.org/top-50-ports.

-Average Congestion Time (ACT) — The average number of hours a containership waits in an anchorage area of a port before docking at a berth, weighted by the number of ship visits to the top 50 container ports worldwide:
+Average Congestion Time (ACT) — The average number of hours a container ship waits in an anchorage area of a port before docking at a berth, weighted by the number of ship visits to the top 50 container ports worldwide:

 (3)#\[ ACT_t = \sum_{p \in \mathcal{P}} \left[ \frac{Delayed_{pt} + Undelayed_{pt}}{\sum_{p \in \mathcal{P}} \left( Delayed_{pt} + Undelayed_{pt} \right)} \cdot \frac{DelayHours_{pt}}{Delayed_{pt} + Undelayed_{pt}} \right], \]